jlowellwofford/sc25-flux-eks/03-module3-mummi-workflows/README.md

 kubectl delete pods --all
 ```

+### MuMMI as a State Machine

-Finally, while we may not have time to complete it, here is how to run the MuMMI state machine.
-It is the same conceptually,  but we have MuMMI components that run longer and generate meaningful output.
+Finally, we will run the MuMMI state machine.
+It is the same conceptually as the simple example above, but we have MuMMI components (e.g., `createsims` and `cganalysis` which use GROMACS) that run longer and generate scientifically meaningful output.

 ```bash
 kubectl apply -f configs/mummi-state-machine.yaml